cormas/cormas-docs/docs/pharo-environment.md

 # Basics of Pharo Environment

 In this short guide we will teach you how to use navigate the Pharo environment and use 4 main tools: Playground, Inspector, System Browser, and Debugger.
+We will also teach you how to search for methods and classes with Spotter and how to browse implementors and senders of different methods and classes.

 ## Welcome Window